mariasserra/Maria-Portfolio/README.md

 ### Project 1

-### Forbes WOrld's Billionaires:  Onyx Data Challenge June 2022
+### Forbes World's Billionaires:  Onyx Data Challenge June 2022

 This is my submission to the Onyx Data, novyPro, Astrato Analytics Pomerol Partners #dataDNA competition of June 2022: Forbes World’s Billionaires Dataset.
 Thank you for this amazing challenge!